 - a.
-Cheating includes: - An act of attempt to give, receive, share or utilize unauthorized information or assistance before or during a test or examination; - Failure to follow rules on assignments, presentations, exercises, tests, or examination; - Tampering with official documents, including electronic records; - Falsifying research or experimental data; - The inclusion of sources that were not used in the writing of the paper or report; and - The impersonation of a candidate at an examination. - b.
+Cheating includes: - An act or attempt to give, receive, share or utilize unauthorized information or assistance before or during a test or examination; - Failure to follow rules on assignments, presentations, exercises, tests, or examination; - Tampering with official documents, including electronic records; - 4.
+Falsifying research or experimental data; - The inclusion of sources that were not used in the writing of the paper or report; and

+- 6. The impersonation of a candidate at an examination. - b.
 Plagiarism includes: - Using the work of others and attempting to present it as original thought, prose or work.
-This includes failure to appropriately acknowledge a source, misrepresentation of cited work, and misuse of quotation marks or attribution; and - Failure to acknowledge adequately collaboration or outside assistance. - c Other violations of academic ethics include: - Not following ethical norms or guidelines in research; - Failure to acknowledge that work has been submitted for credit elsewhere; and - Misleading or false statements regarding work completed. - 23.2 All cases of suspected Academic Misconduct must be reported to the Department Head responsible for the course in which the alleged misconduct took place.
+This includes failure to appropriately acknowledge a source, misrepresentation of cited work, and misuse of quotation marks or attribution; and - 2.
+Failure to acknowledge adequately collaboration or outside assistance. - c Other violations of academic ethics include: - Not following ethical norms or guidelines in research: - 2.
+Failure to acknowledge that work has been submitted for credit elsewhere; and - Misleading or false statements regarding work completed. - 23.2 All cases of suspected Academic Misconduct must be reported to the Department Head responsible for the course in which the alleged misconduct took place.
 The Department Head must in turn inform the appropriate Dean of the suspected misconduct.
 The Dean determines the manner in which the suspected misconduct is to be investigated.
 The results of all such investigations are reviewed at a regular meeting of the Dean's Council.
 The Dean's council has the authority to award Academic Sanctions if, in their opinion, Academic Misconduct has taken place.
-Any Academic Sanctions that are awarded will be reported at a regular meeting of the Faculty Council and will be published without names on a periodic basis.

-23.3 Academic Sanctions imposed upon students found guilty of academic misconduct may consist of one or more of:

-- Recorded Caution

-- Reduction in mark for the work involved

-- Reduction in mark of the course for which the work involved was submitted

-- Suspension for a fixed period of time
+Any Academic Sanctions that are awarded will be reported at a regular meeting of the Faculty Council and will be published without names on a periodic basis. - 23.3 Academic Sanctions imposed upon students found guilty of academic misconduct may consist of one or more of: - a.
+Recorded Caution - b.
+Reduction in mark for the work involved - c.
+Reduction in mark of the course for which the work involved was submitted $% \left( 1\right) =\left( 1\right) \left( 1$ - d.
+Suspension for a fixed period of time - e.
+Expulsion as deemed appropriate by the member's Commanding Officer.

-- Expulsion